For Injured Workers

 To ease your claim process, remember the following steps are important:

-- When you are done treating for your workplace injury, you need to communicate this to your supervisor and your claims examiner from RAS.
+When you are done treating for your workplace injury, you need to communicate this to your supervisor and your claims representative from RAS.

 Please call our Claims Support Center at 877.585.1117 during normal business hours.
 The Center will provide you with assistance in handling your questions.